Casbin

 Two Usage Methods

-# 1. Use the default configuration
+# 1. Default use of the default configuration

 Enforcer::addPermissionForUser('user1', '/user', 'read');

-# 2. Use a custom rbac configuration
+# 1. Use custom rbac configuration

 Enforcer::instance('rbac')->addPermissionForUser('user1', '/user', 'read');

-# Add a permission for a user
+# Add permission for a user

 Enforcer::addPermissionForUser('user1', '/user', 'read');

-# Delete a permission for a user
+# Remove a user's permission

 Enforcer::deletePermissionForUser('user1', '/user', 'read');